gabayae/scientific-computing/README.md

  # Additionnal Material
  I have not included it in the material but [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a nice Markdown "cheat sheet" for looking up how to make tables, code-blocks, etc., in Markdown.
+A [Jupyter Notebook for Beginners: A Tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) is also available.

  # Making a Pull Request
  If you want to submit a change to some of the content (e.g. correcting typos), do the following: